openwdl/wdl/versions/draft-3/SPEC.md

 The `read_int()` function takes a file path which is expected to contain 1 line with 1 integer on it.
 This function returns that integer.

-An implementation of the `read_int()` function must read at least 19 characters of data from the file but may read more.
-Users attempting to read more than this run into portability issues across implementations.
+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.

 ## String read_string(String|File)